cupy/cupy/docs/source/upgrade.rst

 Update of Docker Images
 -----------------------

-CuPy official Docker images (see :doc:`install/install` for details) are now updated to use CUDA 9.2 and cuDNN 7.
+CuPy official Docker images (see :doc:`install` for details) are now updated to use CUDA 9.2 and cuDNN 7.

 To use these images, you may need to upgrade the NVIDIA driver on your host.
 See `Requirements of nvidia-docker <https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements>`_ for details.